Oracle Forms: Forms 6.x

-Forms 6 was released with Oracle 8.0 database and was rereleased as Forms 6i with Oracle 8i.
+Forms 6 was released with Oracle 8.0 database and was re-released as Forms 6i with Oracle 8i.
 This version was basically Forms 4.5 with some extra wizards and bug-fixes.
 It included the facility to run inside a web server.
 A Forms Server was supplied to solve the problem of adapting Oracle Forms to a three-tier, browser-based delivery, without incurring major changes in its programmatic interface.
 The complex, highly interactive form interface was provided by a Java applet which communicated directly with the Forms server.
 However the web version did not work very well over HTTP.
 A fix from Forms 9i was retrofitted to later versions of 6i to address this.

 The naming and numbering system applied to Oracle Forms underwent several changes due to marketing factors, without altering the essential nature of the product.
 The ability to code in Java, as well as PL/SQL, was added in this period.

 Forms 9.x

 The version number jumped straight from 6 to 9 in order to keep the number the same as the Oracle database version released at a similar time.

 Forms 9i included many bug fixes to 6i and was known as a good stable version.
-Support was removed for Windows client-server runtime, character-based interfaces and instead the three-tier, web browser based user interface is the only deployment option.
+Support was removed for Windows client-server runtime, character-based interfaces and instead the three-tier, web browser-based user interface is the only deployment option.
 The ability to import java classes means that it can act as a web service client.